ppriyankuu/3d-renderer/README.md

 2. **Install SDL2:**

-    - On Debian-based systems:
+    - On `Debian-based` systems:
         ```sh
         sudo apt-get install libsdl2-dev
         ```

-    - On macOS using Homebrew:
+    - On `macOS` using Homebrew:
         ```sh
         brew install sdl2
         ```

-    - On Windows, download the SDL2 development libraries from the [SDL website](https://www.libsdl.org/download-2.0.php) and follow the installation instructions.
+    - On `Windows`, download the SDL2 development libraries from the [SDL website](https://www.libsdl.org/download-2.0.php) and follow the installation instructions.

 3. **Build the project:**
     ```sh